Skip to main content

 External Presets

-Alternatively, you can install the dart_code_metrics_presets package that includes 19 presets:
+Alternatively, you can install the dart_code_metrics_presets package that includes 20 presets, with 18 for lints:

 Enabling an External Preset